SCOPE OF THIS CHAPTER

 - Sharing and analysing up-to-date information about the child's health, development and functioning and the parent's capacity to ensure and promote the child's welfare;

-- Maintaining contact with Health professionals such as GPs and Health Visitors about the child;
+- Maintaining contact with health professionals such as GPs and Healthy Families Team about the child;

 - Considering the impact on the child of the capacity and functioning of the parent/carer;